List of awards and nominations received by Isabelle Huppert

-The following is a list of awards and nominations received by actress Isabelle Huppert.
-For her work in cinema, she has won two César Awards, a BAFTA Award, a Golden Globe Award, and been nominated for the Academy Award for Best Actress.
+The following article is a List of awards and nominations received by Isabelle Huppert.

+Isabelle Huppert is a French actress.
+She is known for her dynamic leading roles on stage and screen.
+Over her career she has received several awards including two César Awards, a BAFTA Award, a Golden Globe Award, and been nominated for the Academy Award for Best Actress.
 She is the most nominated actress for the César Award with 16 nominations.
 Huppert has twice won the Cannes Film Festival Award for Best Actress, twice won the Volpi Cup for Best Actress at Venice, and is a two-time winner of the European Film Award for Best Actress.

+Huppert started her career earning the BAFTA Award for Most Promising Newcomer to Leading Film Roles for The Lacemaker (1978).
+She won the Cannes Film Festival Award for Best Actress twice for her roles as title role in the Claude Chabrol crime drama Violette Nozière (1978), and a sexually frustrated woman in the Michael Haneke erotic psychological drama The Piano Teacher (2001).
+She won the Venice International Film Festival's Volpi Cup for Best Actress twice for playing Marie-Louise Giraud in the French drama Story of Women (1988), and a postmistress in the thriller La Cérémonie (1995).
+She won the César Award for Best Actress twice for La Cérémonie (1995) and Elle (2016).

+For her role as a rape survivor in the drama Elle (2016) she won the Golden Globe Award for Best Actress in a Motion Picture – Drama, and the Independent Spirit Award for Best Female Lead and was nominated for the Academy Award for Best Actress.
+She won the Berlin International Film Festival's Silver Bear for 8 Women (2002) and the Honorary Golden Bear in 2022.
+She was honored with the BFI Fellowship in 2011.

-Huppert is the most nominated actress for the Molière Award, with 8 nominations.
+Huppert is the most nominated actress for the Molière Award, with 9 nominations.
 In 2017, she was awarded the Honorary Molière.
 In the same year she was awarded the Europe Theatre Prize.
 Huppert was made Chevalier of the Ordre national du Mérite in 1994 and was promoted to Officier in 2005.
 She was made a Chevalier of the Legion of Honour in 1999 and was promoted to Officer in 2009.